Clay Mills

 Clayton Bernard "Clay" Mills is an American songwriter.
 His credits include the #1 hits "Beautiful Mess" by Diamond Rio and "Don't Think I Don't Think About It" by Darius Rucker, which won Mills an award from ASCAP.
 Other country music artists who have charted with his singles include Andy Griggs and Trisha Yearwood.
 Clay has had over 200 songs recorded worldwide, 16 ASCAP awards, and received Grammy nominations for his singles "Heaven, Heartache and the Power of Love" and "Beautiful Mess."
-Along with Marty Dodson he is the co-founder of the highly successful songwriter training site SongTown.com.
+Along with Marty Dodson he is the co-founder of the songwriter training site SongTown.com.
 In 2022 he was inducted into The Mississippi Songwriters Hall Of Fame.
 Clay is also the co-author of Mastering Melody Writing, a best-selling book for songwriters.